-I’m pretty confident Bing Crosby wasn’t singing about Covent Garden all those years ago, but here in 2020, you can be sure we’ll be singing about Covent Garden all season long.
-The piazza is already home to 115,000 lights, London’s largest hand-picked tree, and giant mistletoe chandeliers, but in a bid to make December even more magical, Covent Garden will now be dusted with a sprinkling of snow each day!
+I’m pretty confident Bing Crosby wasn’t singing about Covent Garden all those years ago, but here in 2021, you can be sure we’ll be singing about Covent Garden all season long.
+The piazza is already home to 115,000 lights, London’s largest hand-picked tree, and giant mistletoe chandeliers, but in a bid to make Christmas even more magical, Covent Garden will now be dusted with a sprinkling of snow each day!

 We’ve been watching the weather forecasts recently, and it looks like this is the only snowfall on the horizon (sleet?
 Maybe.
 Snow?
 Nope.)
 It’s also the only way of guaranteeing snow this winter, and should make your festive snaps even more wintry.
 Best of all, the snow – which you’ll find falling in front of that giant Christmas tree – has been created to be entirely sustainable.